 Some of the tactics used to facilitate this exponential growth exist outside the traditional (and almost ethical) boundaries of inbound marketing methodology.

 - Viral mechanisms such as required social sharing in order to access certain features/content (think of how many times your friends have "invited" you to play Candy Crush).

 - Automation of non-permitted emails, tweets or messages to a users contacts.

 - Other gated content/feature assets requiring subscription or registration.

 In short, the primary premise of growth hacking is built upon strategies that rely less on content, organic SEO and other methods that contribute to long term growth, and instead, rely more on strategies that simply facilitate the fastest growth possible, regardless of trust, reputation or authority (that's the "hacking" part).

 If you'd like a full blown crash course in growth hacking, you might want to check out The Definitive Guide to Growth Hacking by Neil Patel & Bronson Taylor.

 How Does Growth Hacking Compare to Inbound Marketing?

-The simplest explanation is that inbound marketing focuses more on long term, sustainable growth as opposed to short term, rapid growth.
+The simplest explanation is that inbound marketing focuses more on long term, sustainable growth as opposed to the short term, rapid growth focus of growth hacking.

-The beauty of both of these methodologies is that they rely on closed loop reporting, with constant tracking of performance metrics.
-Marketing strategies that are built upon data are always a good idea!
+The beauty of both of these methodologies is that they rely on closed loop reporting, with constant tracking of performance metrics in order to produce more effective program iterations.
+Marketing strategies that are built upon data and testing are always a good idea!